 The situation in the US has changed substantially since I left-for the worse.
 It’s been a record year for cold weather and homelessness.
 American people are suffering.
 I want to encourage those hit hardest to get out and live a better lifestyle, too, like me.
-But the poor seem trapped, just as trapped in the US as the poor is here in Nepal.
+But the poor seem trapped, just as trapped in the US as the poor are here in Nepal.

 I’m talking about a widow/widower/retired person with $700-800 per month in retirement.
 I’ve read about ways to live abroad on a shoestring, but the advice never seems to be the answer.
 One of the budget travel guides tell you it can teach you how to live in Nepal on only $40 per day, which is about $25 more than necessary.
 OK, if you are trekking it can get a bit pricy, but seriously, I know it is very possible to live here, very nicely, on $15 per day.
 I want to get to know people who would like to give it a try.
 I particularly want to mentor women from the West who never thought they could get away to have some adventures.

 ----So, here is the offer to anyone willing to explore this.

 c.
 On-Demand hot water/24 hr. electricity and broadband WIFI